unjica/unjica/README.md

 2. **IMPORTANT: Setting up the Scheduler**

-   The application relies on hourly article generation, which requires a proper cron job setup.
+   The application relies on daily article generation, which requires a proper cron job setup.
 Due to the serverless nature of Next.js API routes, the built-in scheduler won't run continuously.

    **Option 1: Vercel Cron (Recommended)**